 The main circumstance where you would want to hold the copyright to a logo is if you wanted to register it as a trademark.
 Being the copyright holder will ensure you have the legal right to pursue trademark on the design / wording of the logo.

-Trademarking logos is not a service that I offer.
-It is something that you can do yourself for around £170 but I would highly recommend that you seek out the services of a company that specialises in trademarking logos.
+Trademarking logos and brand names is something that you can do yourself for around £170 in the UK, but I would highly recommend that you seek out the services of a company that specialises in trademarking logos.